Employment and earnings overview

 You and/or your partner don't need to work a set number of hours, but there may be a minimum amount that you are expected to earn.
 This will be agreed as part of your "Claimant Commitment".

-You are allowed to earn a certain amount before your Universal Credit is affected.
+Some groups are allowed to earn a certain amount before their Universal Credit is affected.
 This amount is called the work allowance.
+Not all groups get the work allowance.

-Then for every pound you earn over the work allowance, your Universal Credit will be reduced by 65 pence.
+Then for every pound you earn (over the work allowance if this applies to you), your Universal Credit will be reduced by 55 pence (it was 63 pence before 1 December 2021).
 This is called the earnings taper.

 You must report all changes to your work and earnings as soon as they happen.
 There are separate rules explaining how these changes may affect your Universal Credit.